 4. Do you understand my business model, target audience, goals?

 A software house should perfectly understand your business model, requirements and target audience.
-There are some product workshop tools, like Event Storming or Creating Personas, that you can perform together.
+There are some product workshop tools like User Personas, that you can use together.
+You can also organize Design Sprint – five-day long workshop when you create a prototype of your idea.
 The main goal is to be on the same page with your developers.
 Deeply understanding your business goals and your target audience is the only way to tailor the app to your future customers’ needs.
-If a software house doesn’t understands it, it won’t create a successful mobile app that speaks to your audience.
+If a software development company doesn’t understands it, it won’t create a successful mobile app that speaks to your audience.

 5. What technologies are you specialized in and how skilled are your developers?